-Chapter 8, Land Use

-- Promote the redevelopment of lands with existing infrastructure and public services and the maintenance and rehabilitation of existing residential, commercial and industrial structures. - Encourage neighborhood designs that support a range of transportation choices. - Protect natural areas, including wetlands, wildlife habitats, lakes, woodlands, open spaces and groundwater resources. - Protect economically productive areas, including farmland and forests. - Encourage land-uses, densities and regulations that promote efficient development patterns and relatively low municipal, state governmental and utility costs. - Preserve cultural, historic and archaeological sites. - Encourage coordination and cooperation among nearby units of government. - Build community identity by revitalizing main streets and enforcing design standards. - Promote affordable housing for individuals of all income levels throughout each community. - Promote the expansion or stabilization of the current economic base and the creation of a range of employment opportunities at the state, regional and local levels. - Balance individual property rights with community interests and goals. - Plan and develop land uses that create or preserve varied and unique urban and rural communities. - Provide an integrated, efficient and economical transportation system that affords mobility, convenience and safety and that meets the needs of all citizens, including transit-dependent and disabled citizens.
+apter 8, Land Use • Promote the redevelopment of lands with existing infrastructure and public services and the maintenance and rehabilitation of existing residential, commercial and industrial structures. • Encourage neighborhood designs that support a range of transportation choices. • Protect natural areas, including wetlands, wildlife habitats, lakes, woodlands, open spaces and groundwater resources. • Protect economically productive areas, including farmland and forests. • Encourage land-uses, densities and regulations that promote efficient development patterns and relatively low municipal, state governmental and utility costs. • Preserve cultural, historic and archaeological sites. ٠ Encourage coordination and cooperation among nearby units of government. • Build community identity by revitalizing main streets and enforcing design standards. • Promote affordable housing for individuals of all income levels throughout each community. • Promote the expansion or stabilization of the current economic base and the creation of a range of employme opportunities at the state, regional and local levels. • Balance individual property rights with community interests and goals. • Plan and develop land uses that create or preserve varied and unique urban and rural communities. • Provide an integrated, efficient and economical transportation system that affords mobility, convenience and safety and that meets the needs of all citizens, including transit-dependent and disabled citizens. apter 9, Implementation • Comply with and enforce the 14 Planning Goals and the Policies and Programs outlined in this Comprehensiv Plan. • Enforce local ordinances to support the vision noted in Section 9.2. • Comply with applicable County, State, and Federal regulations. • Amend the local comprehensive plan and local ordinances only after careful evaluation of existing conditions and potential impacts. • Update the Town of Lamont Comprehensive Plan at a minimum of every ten years as required by Wisconsin State Statute 66.1001.